 At the completion of this subject students will be able to:

-- apply learning and educational theories to design individal and group nutrition education sessions, including development of appropriate supporting materials
+- apply learning and educational theories to design individual and group nutrition education sessions, including development of appropriate supporting materials;

-- Demonstrate effective written and verbal communication skills for a range of audiences.
+- demonstrate effective individual and group multimodal communication skills for a range of audiences;

 - Education and learning theory

 - Community and public health nutrition

 You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 - LTU-DTN403-Nutrition Education for Adults (No longer available)